29 Life Lessons That I Have Learned So Far

 Whether you have tumultuous relationships, whether you are best friends.
 You are the only person that can love them unconditionally and them you.
 There’s nothing in this world that I wouldn’t give for my parents or my brothers and sister.
-My brother, sister and Dara are my very best friends and I know without a doubt, that I can ALWAYS count on them.
+I know without a doubt, that I can ALWAYS count on them.
 My parents are my rocks and have always, through thick and thin, ups and downs–been there.

 Family is forever.

 This goes back to my lesson that life is too short.
 Having come close to not being here, I’ve complied a list of things that I want to do before I die.
 No, it isn’t morbid but, this year and next I would have already accomplished 5 things from it.
 They don’t have to be extravagant but, things that make your journey in this world unforgettable.

 17. Give wholeheartedly.

 Give without expecting in return.
 I have learned this with years and with age and my mother is the one who taught me this.
 When you give something to anyone, it being your time or something material, give it with the goodness of your heart and do not expect one thing in return.
 This is beyond rewarding and good karma.
 Even though sometimes we have to remind ourselves of this, always keep it in mind.

 Always make a little time for yourself.
 Whether it’s reading a book, going to the spa, taking a weekender or taking a nap.
 If your body is telling you to take a break–take it.
 And the opposite, get moving and make time for your health NOW.

 It’s healthy for you and do it like no one is watching.
 I am one of those people who will sing at the top of her lungs in the car while dancing along–with the window down.
 Or that person singing at the department store.
 Music makes me feel alive and I take it with me wherever I go.

 My apologies in advance.